bookeydoo/KV_Raft_/readme.md

 ## How to use?

-You run the program with the base port but for now , you should have it use one of default port(65531 ,65532,65533)
+You run the program with the base port for now , you should have it use one of default port(65531 ,65532,65533)

 If you run the program without an ip , it will initalize to base_port which is 65531 and will attempt connecting to default ip nodes(65532,65533)